Palmer penguins and discrete predictors

 }

-Here we have a handy random number generator inside Stan.
+From this exercise, it can be understood that we have a powerful random number generator inside Stan.

 samp_bill_dep_rng <- sampling(normal_dist_rng,